Certificate in Counselling Studies Level 3 CPCAB

 You should have previously undertaken 90 hours of counselling skills training, eg by completing the CPCAB Counselling Skills Level 2 Certificate (CSK-L2) or equivalent.
 You will also need to have an interview to assess your eligibility for the course.

-Applicants need to be able to handle the level of academic work required and show a willingness to take responsibility for oneself.
+Applicants need to be able to demonstrate their ability to handle the level of academic work required and show willingness to take responsibility for oneself.
 Applicants must be able to respect others regardless of race, ethnic origin, gender, sexual orientation or disability.

 - How will I be assessed?